tiila/tiila.github.io/cmdline_course.md

 ## Week 4: Scripting and UNIX Configuration Files

-Bash and Python ??? using commands in scripts

-- perl?
+This week we learned more about bash and bash scripting.
+We created our own .bashrc files and different environment variables.

 **Commands:**

 - **source .bashrc** executes the contents of the .bashrc file for example to update the changes made in the file
-- **echo**
+- **echo** outputs the strings it is being passed as arguments

 **Reflection:** *This was probably the hardest week for me to fully understand everything that was covered.
 Environment variables, PATH variables and configuration files are in theory easy to understand, but when having to edit them I seem unable to find my own mistakes.
 Also knowing what I can and what I should not edit in configuration files can still be a mystery. *

-##Week 5: Installing and Running Programs
+## Week 5: Installing and Running Programs

 During this week we took a deeper look on installations, environment variables, configuration files e.g. .bashrc and learn to look for hidden files with filenames starting with ".".
 We learned that successfull installations often require preinstalled libraries or other programs to work and that package managers such as apt for Unix and pip for Python are a useful too for handling these dependencies.
 The week provided some useful knowledge of how to work with Python, C and C++ programs on Unix.